-Dr. Sheila Blair is the professor of Art History at Boston College.
+Dr. Sheila Blair is a professor of Art History at Boston College.
 She received her Ph.D. in Fine Arts and Middle Eastern Studies at Harvard University.
 Her research is equally broad: she has written or co-written 17 books, including several international award winners, and more than 200 articles in journals, encyclopedias, colloquia, and festschriften.
 Several of her books were written with her husband and co-holder of the Calderwood Chair, Jonathan Bloom, with whom she served as artistic consultant to the three-hour documentary Islam: Empire of Faith, shown nationally on PBS.
 Some of her remarkable works are:

 Text and Image in Medieval Persian Art (Edinburgh University Press, 2013)